open-telemetry/opentelemetry-specification/specification/metrics/metric-requirement-level.md

 Instrumentations SHOULD emit the metric by default if it's readily available and can be efficiently emitted.
 Instrumentations MAY offer a configuration option to disable Recommended metrics.

-Instrumentations that decide not to emit `Recommended` metrics due to performance, security, privacy, or other consideration by default, SHOULD use the `Opt-In` requirement level on them if the metrics are logically applicable.
+Instrumentations that decide not to emit `Recommended` metrics due to performance, security, privacy, or other consideration by default, SHOULD allow for opting in to emitting them as defined for the `Opt-In` requirement level if the metrics are logically applicable.

 ## Opt-In